-Gorran says staff at Imagetext are quick to respond to any queries, easy to deal with and provide a consistently high standard of service.
+Gorran says staff at Imagetext are quick to respond to any queries, easy to deal with, and provide a consistently high standard of service.

 “I remember one occasion when we urgently needed a replacement iPad for a client.
 From the time we made the request to when the iPad arrived at our office was only a couple of hours.
-We shipped it off the client and they received it the next day – it made us look good!
+We shipped it off to the client and they received it the next day – it made us look good!

 “Imagetext has delivered on everything we’ve asked and have gone out of their way to help us.
 We can see why they’ve achieved Premium Apple reseller status – they really know what they’re doing.”

 “We have big growth plans over the next few years and we know we can rely on Imagetext to keep providing the brilliant support we need to help make that happen,” says Gorran.

 Innovative start-up Goody Card needed a smart technology partner for its locally developed retail loyalty system.

 Goody Card’s technology partner had to be able to hold the required hardware stock levels and be able to provide near-instant delivery.
 At the same time, technical service and support had to be available 24/7.